 A CATHOLIC ORGANIZATION

 Aquinas Institute is anchored on the principles of faith, knowledge and charity.
 It is committed to follow the dogmas and teachings of the Roman Catholic Church.
 It gives its allegiance to the Pope and to the Archbishop of Vancouver.

-In 2000 Aquinas Institute received a special Papal Blessing from Pope John Paul II through Fr.
+On July 3, 2001 Aquinas Institute received a special Papal Blessing from Pope John Paul II through Fr.
 Paul Pang, Chairman of the World Overseas Chinese Apostolate.
 Pope Benedict XVI also bestowed on Msgr.
-Pedro Lopez Gallo and the members of Aquinas Institute his special, apostolic blessing.
+Pedro Lopez Gallo and the members of Aquinas Institute his special, apostolic blessing on July 6, 2005.